DigitalHarborFoundation/pi-portal-v1/src/lessons/command-line-basics.md

 ## Linux Quick Reference

-This is a quick cheatsheet on some of the useful command you may find yourself using daily in Linux.
-Feel free to reference this Cheat Sheet.
-Learning Linux can be difficult so do not feel overwhelmed!
+This is a quick cheat sheet for some of the useful commands you'll often use in Linux.

 ### Remote Connection